Table of contents

 Possible options for treating depression include drug treatment with antidepressants, psychotherapy, or a combination of drug and psychotherapeutic treatment.
-This is increasingly being supplemented and supported by online therapy programs.
+Doctors are increasingly supplementing and supporting these efforts with online therapy programs.
 Other therapy methods for persistent depressive disorder, such as light therapy or sleep therapy, sports, and exercise therapy, complement the treatment options.

 The current national treatment guidelines consider antidepressants to be equivalent to psychotherapy for moderate to severe depressive periods.
-For severe depression, a combination of psychotherapy and antidepressant medication is recommended.
-Ultimately, the approach to treat mental illness is handled by health care professionals on a case-by-case basis.
+For severe depression, doctors often recommend a combination of psychotherapy and antidepressant medication.
+Ultimately, health care professionals handle their approach to treat mental illness on a case-by-case basis.

-A combination of psychotherapy and drug treatment can be carried out by physicians or mental health professionals with psychotherapeutic training or by a cooperation of physicians and psychotherapists on an outpatient basis or in psychiatric clinics or specialized hospitals.
+Physicians or mental health professionals with psychotherapeutic training can carry out a combination of psychotherapy and drug treatment.
+Alternatively, a cooperation of physicians and psychotherapists can approach treatment on an outpatient basis or in psychiatric clinics or specialized hospitals.

-In cases of high suffering and an unsatisfactory response to outpatient therapy and drugs for psychotic disorders, especially in cases of imminent suicide, treatment in a psychiatric clinic should be considered.
+In cases of high suffering and an unsatisfactory response to outpatient therapy and drugs for psychotic disorders, especially in cases of imminent suicide, experts consider treatment in a psychiatric clinic.

-People with depression and other mental health problems can also see their physical health affected.
+People with major depression and other mental health problems can also see their physical health affected.
 They are usually also at a higher risk for chronic problems such as heart disease.

 Multiple hotlines exist, free for the public, for persons who have a mental illness.
 For example, the Substance Abuse and Mental Health Services Administration offers a National Helpline, a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.

 If you feel suicidal, you should call 911 or your local emergency number immediately.
 You can reach The National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).

 In depression, the signal transmission from the axon of one neuron (top) to the dendrite of another neuron (bottom) is increased, e.g., by blocking transporters that return released neurotransmitters to the axon.
 This increases the number of transmitters in the synaptic cleft between the cells and signal transmission from cell to cell.
 Drugs that block such transporters are typical for antidepressants.

 Selective reuptake inhibitors